vimmy-io/cxp/README.md

 - Root Project Name in the [main CMakeLists.txt](/CMakeLists.txt#L3)
 - Root project [options](/CMakeLists.txt#L12-L14)
 - The [libraries](/libs/CMakeLists.txt) and [executables](src/CMakeLists.txt) that are being built
+- Change the compiler flags to your liking: `libs/compile-interfaces/**/CMakeLists.txt`

 ## Project Structure